txpipe/oura/book/src/sinks/logs.md

 - `output_format` (optional): specified the type of syntax to use for the serialization of the events.
 Only available option at the moment is `JSONL` (json + line break)
 - `max_bytes_per_file` (optional): the max amount of bytes to add in a file before rotating it
 - `max_total_files` (optional): the max amount of files to keep in the file system before start deleting the old ones
-- `compression` (optional): a boolean indicating if the rotated files should be compressed.
+- `compress_files` (optional): a boolean indicating if the rotated files should be compressed.